arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 Allocate dump Directory
 -----------------------

-The first step is to copy the `dump` directory to all machines where coordinators are running.
+The first step is to copy the directory that contains the dump to all machines where _Coordinators_ are running.

 {% hint 'info' %}
 This step is not strictly required as the backup can be restored over the